Team-BHP > Technical Stuff

 It's been more than one year since BS6 field become available, has anyone's frequency of DPF regeneration gone down since the introduction of former?
 I have booked Ford Freestyle TDCi BS6 and would be using it for City use as well as for highway use (150-200km) once in 2-3 weeks.
 Any worries?
 Specifically, Would I be needed to plan separate highway trips, specifically to let DPF regenerate?
 Sounds fun in the initial years of ownership, but as someone has pointed out above- may get tiresome later.

-Nikhil Beke is online now (1) Thanks
+Nikhil Beke is offline (1) Thanks

 Old 21st June 2021, 23:54 #45